 The cookie dough we’re using today is one of my favorites.
-I have oodles of cookie recipes on my blog and in my cookbook, but I chose this particular cookie dough because the recipe makes a lot of it.
+I have oodles of cookie recipes on my blog and in my cookbook, but I chose the dough from these salted vanilla toffee cookies because the recipe makes a lot of it.
 And we want a lot of cookie dough in this deep-dish skillet.
 Thin skillet cookie?
 Not today.

 Creamed butter and sugars make this cookie dough buttery and ultra soft.
 You’ll use a higher ratio of brown sugar to white sugar for not only flavor, but for chew as well.
 The edges of this skillet cookie are insanely chewy!